-- Property owners and/or managers must be very careful not to apply their own standard on determining whether a companion animal is justified.
+- Property owners and/or managers must be very careful not to apply their own standards in determining whether a companion animal is justified.

-An essential resource in mitigating the confusion and conflict surrounding the issue of assistance animal accommodations is clear—informed communication.
+An essential resource in mitigating the confusion and conflict surrounding assistance animal accommodations is clear—informed communication.
 Ensuring that you and your employees are up-to-date on Fair Housing policy will put your business in a stronger position to address any accommodation request.
-Additionally, there are a variety of efforts underway within the property management industry to help bring clarity to the gray areas of this topic.
+Additionally, there are a variety of efforts underway within the property management industry to help bring clarity to this topic.
 Organizations including the NAA, the Institute of Real Estate Management, the National Association of Residential Property Managers, and the Manufactured Housing Institute are advocating on behalf of property managers and owners to reduce/eliminate the abuse of current assistance animal policy.

 The key is to know your rights, your residents’ rights, and the resources available to you when conflict occurs.

 The newest addition to the Rent Manager Integrations Program, PetScreening.comTM is changing the way the rental housing industry manages household pets and assistance animals.
 Their free service for property managers provides an easy and standardized way to ensure validation for individuals with non-obvious disabilities or disability-related needs for an assistance animal.
-PetScreening follows the Fair Housing Act (FHAct) guidelines regarding reasonable housing accommodation requests for assistance animals to ensure that everyone is treated equally and fairly throughout the validity process.
+PetScreening follows the Fair Housing Act (FHAct) guidelines regarding reasonable housing accommodation requests for assistance animals.
+This ensures fair and equal treatment throughout the validation process.